-The protection, management or restoration of lands within the watershed ecosystem for the purpose of maintaining or enhancing the natural features and ecological functions and hydrological functions, within the watershed.
-Conservation of land includes all aspects of the physical environment, be it terrestrial, aquatic, biological, botanic or air and the relationship between them.
+Means the protection, management, or restoration of lands within the watershed ecosystem for the purpose of maintaining or enhancing the natural features and hydrologic and ecological functions within the watershed.

 Dynamic Beach:

 Means an area of inherently unstable accumulations of shoreline sediment along the Great Lakes-St. Lawrence River system and large inland lakes, as identified by provincial standards, as amended from time to time.
 The dynamic beach hazard limit consists of the flooding hazard limit plus a 30 m dynamic beach allowance.